evan-wise/rust-life/README.md

 ## To-Do

+- Add tests for main and UI
 - CLI option to start paused, start paused automatically if pattern is blank.
-- Add tests for main and UI
+- Explore parallelism for simulation.
 - Add "splatter" feature to randomly add cells to visible area.
 - Rewind feature.